ckefalianou/.virtualscreensplit/README.md

 - **Single Mode:** Sets your primary display to the full resolution and disables the second display.
 - **Virtual Split Mode:** Splits your monitor into two virtual monitors.
 - **Virtual Three Split Mode:** Splits your monitor into three virtual monitors.
+The middle one, is always 1920px.
 - **Physical Dual Monitors:** Enables a physical dual monitor setup, placing the second monitor to the right of the primary display.

 ## Requirements